 I saw my dad looking up at me from the bottom of the stairs with a bit of a smirk.
 “Overdid it a little bit hunh?”

 Riding in the passenger seat of my dad’s truck was always an unpleasant experience.
-God bless him, he would do his best to make small talk with me and try to get a conversation going, but it’s a little a difficult to make small talk with someone when you’re in chemical despair and focusing only on surviving the concrete wall of panic in your chest.
+God bless him, he would do his best to make small talk with me and try to get a conversation going, but it’s a little a difficult to exchange pleasantries with someone when you’re in chemical despair and focusing only on surviving the concrete wall of panic in your chest.
 Understandably, I think he took my silence as being standoffish and maybe even a little disrespectful.

 “How about an ATTEMPT to talk to me, Justin?!”
 He blurted out in frustration.
 My brain was scrambled eggs though, there would be no father and son bonding on this afternoon…so I just continued to suffer in silence.